hunkeelin/masa/README.md

 ## Features

-- **🆓 100% Free Operation**: Uses Google Gemini API with 1,000 free requests daily - no costs, no limits for normal usage
+- **Cost-Free Operation**: Uses Google Gemini API with generous daily limits suitable for regular development work
 - **Screen Capture & OCR**: Capture coding problems from your screen and extract text using OCR
-- **AI-Powered Solutions**: Get detailed explanations, code samples (10+ languages), and complexity analysis using Gemini (default & free), OpenAI, or Claude models
+- **AI-Powered Solutions**: Get detailed explanations, code samples (10+ languages), and complexity analysis using Gemini (default), OpenAI, or Claude models
 - **Customizable Hotkey**: Default global hotkey (`Ctrl+Shift+J`) to trigger analysis, with the option to rebind
 - **Cross-Platform Overlay**: Stealth overlay window designed for minimal distraction and screen sharing compatibility
 - **No Vendor Lock-in**: Fully open source, with no proprietary restrictions